sherbet-refuser/trans-action/docs/agreements.md

 - GoFundMe or similar crowdfunding platforms
 - Intermediary individuals (friends/family of recipient)
-- Other donation or payment processing platforms
+- Other donation or payment processing platforms that incur additional fees
+  - This does NOT include peer-to-peer payment platforms such as Venmo and Cash App

 ### Rationale